ushainformatique/whatacart/README.md

 Run http://localhost/whatacart if running on local environment.

 If you are deploying on a domain for example xyz.com, go to public_html folder and http://xyz.com.

+### NOTE

+In case you are getting the following errors

+* No default value is provided for a column
+* Error while adding the indexes

+Please add the following line to either my.ini or my.cnf based on your configuration.

+sql-mode = ""

+   OR

+sql-mode = "NO_ENGINE_SUBSTITUTION"